Pradeepkumar1407/TAsk-3DevOps-Project-with-Git/README.md

 3. Submit a pull request to `dev`
 4. Then to main branches.
 5. then added .git ignorefile to specifically tell Git to ignore certain files/folders.
-6.then added git tags to specfiy it's version.
+6.then added git tags to specfiy it version.
 7.Then deployed it from main branch using git hub pages.
 Live Link: https://pradeepkumar1407.github.io/TAsk-3DevOps-Project-with-Git/